• Skip to primary navigation

 Adapted from The Arabian Nights Cookbook

-Three Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board.
+Two Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board with lemon halves and parsley in the background.

 Print Pin